A Guide To Storing Toasted Bread

 - Avoid having the condiments or wet items touch the toast, instead add it between the sandwich contents.

-- Wrap the toasted bread sandwich in a paper towel.
+- Wrap the sandwich in a paper towel.

-- Store the sandwich in an airtight container or tightly wrapped plastic.
+- Store it in an airtight container or tightly wrapped plastic.

 Some people may pack the condiments or wet items separately to avoid the toast from getting wet or soggy.

-It’s essential not to lay the toasted bread flat when allowing it to cool.
+It’s essential not to lay it flat when allowing it to cool.
 The side of the bread facing down may sweat which produces moisture and soften the bread.

-Wrapping the toasted sandwich in a paper towel helps to prevent moisture or condensation making the bread mushy.
+Wrapping it in a paper towel helps to prevent moisture or condensation making the bread mushy.

 In addition to work, use this method when going on hikes or picnics.
-Anytime the toasted bread sandwich is made for later.
+Anytime the sandwich is made for later.

 Are you making your own bread?
 Learn how to properly store bread dough in my article, How To Store Bread Dough.
 I have another article about storing bread yeast, How To Store Bread Yeast.